qchenevier/MBA_memoire/doc/reaction_micro.md

 _"We are trying to sell them something they don't know they need and they can't see when it works."_
 - from the "box seller" mentality: "**features list** with pricing and discount caps"
 - to a solution-based sales focused on pain points how to enhance **customer's operating performance**

-### Other

-Produce, search, and/or deliver: CIME firms create value by managing only three types of transactions: production, search, and delivery [@Gimpel2012].
-- Production is "making goods available for use."
-- Search is matching different parties together so they can trade
-- Delivery is transmitting or communicating information and information goods The PSD framework helps to identify and separate core revenue-generating transactions from supporting, non-core activities, distinctions that often become blurred after long periods of stability [@Gimpel2012].
-CIME firms profit by reducing inefficiencies in production, search, and/or delivery.
-Disruptive innovations offer greater efficiency in these roles [@Gimpel2012].